Updated for 2024

 Summer break is almost here and with all that time off from school comes the question, “What am I going to do with my kids?”
-For some families, camp isn’t an option for a number of reasons (including a conflict of schedules and financial restraints).
+For some families, camp isn’t an option for a number of reasons — including scheduling conflicts and financial restraints.

-Luckily, here in Los Angeles, there are several less expensive and/or free summer experiences for kids.
-Below you’ll find a variety of summer programs for kids in Los Angeles to keep them occupied and having fun until school starts again in the Fall.
+Luckily, here in Los Angeles, there are several less expensive or free summer experiences for kids.
+Below you’ll find a variety of summer programs for kids in Los Angeles to keep them occupied and having fun until school starts again in the fall.

 MomsLA is your source for Things to do in Los Angeles with Kids